 The first and foremost impact of heat stress is on the growth performance of livestock.
 This could be attributed to the reduced feed intake of a heat stressed animal, as its’ body reduces heat production in an effort to cope with the external environment temperature.

 By far, the most significant adverse impact of heat stress arises on the reproductive efficiency of the livestock.
-Heat stress not only affects the quantity and but also the quality of milk and egg production.
+It not only affects the quantity and but also the quality of milk and egg production.

 Heat stress also compromises the immune system in livestock making them susceptible to various disease conditions.
 The animal compromises its productive efficiency in an effort to support life-sustaining activities during heat stress exposure.